Pohl trial

-The Pohl trial against the Nazi German administration of the "Final Solution" (also known as the WVHA Trial and officially The United States of America vs. Oswald Pohl, et al) was the fourth of the thirteen trials for war crimes that the United States authorities held in their occupation zone in Germany in Nuremberg after the end of World War II.
-The thirteen trials were all held before U.S. military courts, not before the International Military Tribunal, although both courts presided in the same rooms at the Palace of Justice.
-They are known collectively as the "Subsequent Nuremberg Trials" or more formally, as the "Trials of War Criminals before the Nuremberg Military Tribunals" (NMT).

-In the Pohl case, SS-Obergruppenführer Oswald Pohl and 17 other SS officers employed by the SS Main Economic and Administrative Office (abbreviated in German as SS-WVHA), were tried for war crimes and crimes against humanity committed during the time of the Nazi regime.
-The main charge against them was their active involvement in and administration of the so-called "Final Solution".
-The WVHA was the Nazi government office that ran the concentration and extermination camps.
-It also handled the procurement for the Waffen-SS and, as of 1942, the administration of the SS-Totenkopfverbände.
+The United States of America vs. Oswald Pohl, et al., commonly known as the Pohl trial, was the fourth of the twelve "subsequent Nuremberg trials" for war crimes and crimes against humanity after the end of World War II between 1947 and 1948.
+The accused were SS-Obergruppenführer Oswald Pohl and 17 other SS officers employed by the SS Main Economic and Administrative Office charged for their administration of, and active involvement in, the Nazi concentration camp system.

+The Pohl trial was held by United States authorities at the Palace of Justice in Nuremberg in the American occupation zone before US military courts, not before the International Military Tribunal.
+Four of the accused, including Pohl, were sentenced to death by hanging, three to life imprisonment, eight to prison sentences from 10 to 25 years, and three were acquitted.

 The judges in this case, heard before Military Tribunal II, were Robert M. Toms (presiding judge), Fitzroy Donald Phillips, Michael A. Musmanno, and John J. Speight as an alternate judge.
-The Chief of Counsel for the Prosecution was Telford Taylor; James M. McHaney and Jack W. Robbins were the principal prosecutors.
+The chief of counsel for the prosecution was Telford Taylor; James M. McHaney and Jack W. Robbins were the principal prosecutors.
 The indictment was presented on January 13, 1947; the trial began on April 8, and sentences were handed down on November 3, 1947.
-Four people, including Oswald Pohl, were sentenced to death by hanging.
-Three were acquitted.
-The others received sentences of imprisonment between 10 years and lifetime.

 At the request of the judges, the court reconvened on July 14, 1948, to consider additional material presented by the defense.
 On August 11, 1948, the tribunal issued its final sentences, confirming most of its earlier sentences, but slightly reducing some of the prison sentences and changing the death sentence of Georg Lörner into a sentence of life imprisonment.

+Case

+SS-Obergruppenführer Oswald Pohl was chief of the SS Main Economic and Administrative Office (WVHA), the organization responsible for managing the finances, supply systems and business projects of the Allgemeine-SS, and procurement for the Waffen-SS.
+The WHVA was responsible for administration of the Nazi concentration camps, the Concentration Camps Inspectorate, and the SS-Totenkopfverbände in the implementation of the Final Solution.
+Pohl, as chief of the WHVA, was technically the top administrator of the Nazi system of concentration camps and extermination camps.
+Seventeen WHVA officials were also charged for their involvement in the concentration camp system, including three of Pohl's deputy chiefs.